Cort G300 RAW – One of The Highest Value Guitars

 Bridge

-Even though this tremolo is similar to a Gotoh 510 one, the thickness of the tremolo block is nowhere near Gotoh!
+Even though this tremolo is similar to a Gotoh 510 one, the thickness of the tremolo block is nowhere near that of a Gotoh!

 Luminlay Side Dots